comp-think/2022-2023/docs/workshop/README.md

 ## Rules

+(Editorial note: there was a typo in the name of one of the pieces, i.e. the rook, that was erroneusly written as "rock" in the original text and code.
+The text here has been updated accordingly.)

-1. The board is a square which is initially filled with an arbitrary number of rocks / bishops
+1. The board is a square which is initially filled with an arbitrary number of rooks / bishops
 1. The player controls the queen, initially positioned in the start cell
 1. The board is cracked and, thus, all pieces in the board can move only of one cell per turn, according to their possible movements (see previous slide)
-1. The rocks and bishops do not move unless they can capture the queen
+1. The rooks and bishops do not move unless they can capture the queen
 1. The queen must always move to a close cell in each turn
 1. The queen cannot capture any piece and cannot move on a cell already occupied
 1. The goal of the player is to move the queen, turn after turn, to reach the exit cell
 1. The queen is captured (i.e. the player lose the game) if
    * the queen do not move
-   * the queen moves to a place which is not an adjacent cell, a cell that is controlled by a bishop/rock, and a cell which is not contained in the board
+   * the queen moves to a place which is not an adjacent cell, a cell that is controlled by a bishop/rook, and a cell which is not contained in the board
    * the queen does not reach the exit within a maximum number of turns that depends on the dimension of the board (4 turns in a 2x2 square, 9 in a 3x3, 14 in a 4x4, etc.)